 |Evan J Ramos|

-I am a first-year PhD student whose research focuses on the thermodynamics of mass and heat transfer during fluid-rock interactions and the geochemical and petrologic records associated with these processes.
-My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of a Sierran skarn.
-The overarching goal of this research was to quantify the amount and rate of CO2 production during ...
+I am a first-year PhD student whose research focuses on the thermodynamics of high-temperature and low-temperature fluid-rock interactions, the geochemical records associated with these processes, and the refinement of earth systems models of geochemical cycling between the solid Earth, atmosphere, hydrosphere, and biosphere.
+My Master's thesis incorporated various techniques including numerical modeling, stable isotope geochemistry, and geochronology to understand the nature of fluid flow during the formation of skarns.
+The overarching goal of this research ...

 Logan is interested in the shallow subsurface and its interaction with terrestrial ecosystems.
 His graduate research seeks to identifying regions of the Earth in which rock moisture (groundwater existing beneath the soil but above the water table in weathered, fractured bedrock) is ecologically important and to quantify the hydrologic dynamics of the weathered bedrock zone in these regions using novel geophysical methods.